-Of course, each single thought listed above can be a potential setback, as it can lead to endless optimization and trial/error with the end effect of never making any progress.
+Of course, every single thought listed above can be a potential setback as it can lead to endless optimisation and trial/error with the end effect of never making any progress.

 So the chart of this aspiring trader starts to become something like this: